 If someone is looking for a vital difference to the Vikings offense from 2012 to 2013 in the negative realm, perhaps no stat screams out louder than the Vikings struggles in breaking off long runs.

-When Adrian Peterson ran for 2,097 last year, he did so largely on the strength of gaining yards in huge chunks.
-Last year, the Vikings had 46 carries of 15 yards or more – 39 from Peterson, four from Christian Ponder, two from Percy Harvin and one from Toby Gerhart.
+ran for 2,097 last year, he did so largely on the strength of gaining yards in huge chunks.
+Last year, the Vikings had 46 carries of 15 yards or more – 39 from Peterson, four from Christian Ponder

 Peterson admitted this week that a groin strain especially has impacted his level of explosiveness.